Florent-Marcel/notion-videogame-gallery/README.md

 The code could still be improved in various places, but c'mon, this bot is trying his hardest to make your game collection shine, who could judge him for being a bit messy?

+## Fork

+This fork brings some improvements, like pulling themes and genres from IGDB.
+I will also edit the code in a few day to make it work with my Notion database.

 ## Setup